Mumbai Metro

+After nearly eight years, two new metro corridors, 2A and 7, were inaugurated on 2 April 2022, and are now operational.
+On 5 October 2024, the 12 km underground BKC to Aarey Jogeshwari-Vikhroli Link Road section of Aqua Line 3 was inaugurated.
+On 9 October 2025, Aqua Line further extension till Cuffe Parade was inaugurated and now its fully operational.
+Additionally, there are 8 other metro lines currently under construction in the city.

 History

-Mumbai is the capital of Maharashtra.
-It is among the largest cities in the world, with a total metropolitan area population of over 2 crore (20 million) as of 2011, and a population growth rate of around 2% per annum.
+Being the capital of Maharashtra, Mumbai is among the largest cities in the world, with a total metropolitan area population of over 2 crore (20 million) as of 2011, and a population growth rate of around 2% per annum.
 Mumbai has the advantage of a high modal share of the public (88%) in favour of a public mass transport system.
 The existing Mumbai Suburban Railway carries over 70 lakh (7 million) passengers per day, and is supplemented by the Brihanmumbai Electric Supply and Transport (BEST) bus system, which provides feeder services to station-going passengers to allow them to complete their journeys.
 Until 1980s, transport in Mumbai was not a big problem.
 The discontinuation of trams resulted in a direct increase of passenger pressure on the suburban railway network.
-By 2010 the population of Mumbai doubled.
+By 2010, the population of Mumbai doubled.
 However, due to the city's geographical constraints and rapid population growth, road and rail infrastructure development has not been able to keep pace with growing demand over the last 4-5 decades.
 Moreover, the Mumbai Suburban Railway, though extensive, is not built to rapid transit specifications.
 The main objective of the Mumbai Metro is to provide mass rapid transit services to people within an approach distance of between 1 and 2 km, and to serve the areas not connected by the existing Suburban Rail network.

 The master plan unveiled by the MMRDA in 2004 encompassed a total of 146.5 km of track, of which 32 km would be underground.
 The Mumbai Metro was proposed to be built in three phases, at an estimated cost of ₹19,525 crore.
 In September 2009, the proposed Hutatma Chowk – Ghatkopar was reduced to a line between Hutatma Chowk and Carnac Bunder.